lamberta/devkit-doc/api/ui/widget/listview.md

 	* `ctor {function(data)}` ---The constructor function for datasource items given a generic data object
 	* `reverse {boolean} = false` ---Set to true to sort in reverse order.
 	* `sorter {function(item)}` ---A function that returns a cardinal value (number or string) for the current item so the javascript interpreter can use it as the sort key.
-	* `persistence {PersistenceHandler}` ---The persistence handler object for preserving datasource items.

 ~~~
 var datasource = new GCDataSource();